Kannada actor Puneeth Rajkumar dies at 46

 Additional police forces were deployed near the hospital and the actor’s home on Thursday afternoon as fans had gathered to know about Rajkumar’s health condition, according to The Times of India.

+Tributes poured in as the news of the actor’s death was announced.

+Karnataka Chief Minister Basavaraj Bommai expressed shock and sadness about Rajkumar’s death.
+“A huge personal loss and one that’s difficult to come to terms with,” he wrote in a post on Twitter.
+“Praying the almighty gives the Rajkumar family and fans the strength to bear this loss.”

-Union Finance Minister Nirmala Sitharaman also expressed her condolences.
+Union Finance Minister Nirmala Sitharaman expressed her condolences.
 “A bright star,” she said in a tweet.
 “He had a long promising career ahead.
 My condolences to his family, his innumerable fans and followers.”

+Actor Dulquer Salmaan said that Rajkumar was “one of the kindest and warmest actors/gentlemen”.

+Actor and producer Nivin Pauly wrote on Twitter that he was “deeply saddened to hear the news, and offered his condolences to Rajkumar’s family, friends and fans.